PANWANG2014/miRACLe/README.md

 	The remainder of the file contains data for each of the mRNAs.
 There is one line for each mRNA.
 Each line contains the mRNA name and a value for each sample in the dataset.<br>

-    **Note that** the input miRNA/mRNA file should be transformed into a non-negative matrix, in order for the main program to execute correctly.
+    **Note that** the input miRNA/mRNA expression file should be transformed into a non-negative matrix, in order for the main program to execute correctly.
 Both microarray profiling and RNA sequencing data are accepted as input.
 To achieve optimal prediction on the sequencing data, we strongly recommend that users provide log2 transformed normalized counts (e.g. RSEM or RPM) as the input for our program.

 3. **Sample matching file** generally contains two columns, which shows the corresponding relationship of the sample identifiers in miRNA expression file and mRNA expression file (miRNA must be the first column and mRNA must be the second column).
 It also serves as a index to denote which samples we choose to analyze.
 It is organized as follows:<br>